weihongliang233/code-block/README.md

 The source file of this extension uses Chinese comments (Due to my scrappy English).
 I may translate them into English when I have the time.

+If your code file is long and you navigate through the bottom of the editor, the view will not automatically scroll.
+I'm trying to fix it.

 ## Release Notes

 ### 0.0.1